V-Sekai/manuals/decisions/present-proposal-template.md

-# This enhancement solves a V-Sekai limitation
+# This blueprint solves a V-Sekai limitation

 ## Metadata